How to Make Gordon Ramsay Carrots? A Perfect Step-by-Step

 Proper storage ensures leftover carrots stay fresh and flavorful:

-- Refrigeration: Store leftover glazed carrots in an airtight container for up to 3–4 days.
+• Refrigeration: Store leftover glazed carrots in an airtight container for 3–4 days.

-- Reheating: Reheat in a skillet over medium heat with a splash of water or butter to restore the glaze.
-Alternatively, use an oven at 350°F (175°C) for about 10 minutes.
+• Reheating: To restore the glaze, heat in a skillet over medium heat with a splash of water or butter.
+Alternatively, bake in an oven at 350°F (175°C) for about 10 minutes.

 Tip: Always store the carrots with their glaze to maintain moisture and flavor.